 [Romans 7:19] 19 For the good that I want, I do not do, but I practice the very evil that I do not want.
 20 But if I am doing the very thing I do not want, I am no longer the one doing it, but sin which dwells in me.

-At your core YOU are free from sin.
-But you must chose to avoid it and you have the power to do so every time.
+At your core, YOU are free from sin.
+But you must choose to avoid it and you have the power to do so every time.

 Paul said he does not sin?
 Is he a liar?
 Is blaming it on satin?